 - Freeze attack: Continue to send a properly signed, but old, update bundle to the ECUs, even if newer updates exist.

 - Partial bundle installation attack: Install a valid (signed) update bundle, and then block selected updates within the bundle.

 - Denial of service attack against the Uptane repositories or infrastructure.

 Attackers seeking to interfere with the functionality of vehicle ECUs in order to cause an operational failure or unexpected behavior could do so in one of the following ways:

 - Rollback attack: Cause an ECU to install a previously valid software revision that is older than the currently installed version.

-- Endless data attack: Send a large amount of data to an ECU, until it runs out of storage, possibly causing the ECU to fail to operate.
+- Endless data attack: Send a large amount of data to an ECU until it runs out of storage, possibly causing the ECU to fail to operate.

 - Mix-and-match attack: Install a malicious software bundle in which some of the updates do not interoperate properly.
-This may be accomplished even if all of the individual images being installed are valid, as long as valid versions exist that are mutually incompatible.
+This could be accomplished even if all of the individual images being installed are valid, as long as valid versions exist that are mutually incompatible.